Battle of Uhud: Meccan retreat and counter-attack

-The battle is generally believed by scholars to be a defeat for the Muslims, as they had incurred greater losses than the Meccans.
+The battle is believed by some scholars to be a defeat for the Muslims, as they had incurred much more losses than the Meccans.
 Chase F. Robinson, writing in the Encyclopaedia of Islam, states the notion that "the Muslims suffered a disheartening defeat is clear enough."
 Other scholars such as William Montgomery Watt disagree, noting that while the Muslims did not win, the Meccans had failed to achieve their strategic aim of destroying Muhammad and his followers; and that the Meccans' untimely withdrawal indicated weakness on their part.
-The battle is also noted for the emergence of the military leadership and stratagem of Khalid ibn al-Walid, who would later become the most famous of all Arab generals during the Islamic expansion era, in conquering the Sassanid Empire and Byzantine-held Syria.
+The battle is also noted for the emergence of the military leadership and stratagem of Khalid ibn al-Walid, who would later become one of the most famous of all Arab generals during the Islamic expansion era, in conquering the Sassanid Empire and Byzantine-held Syria.

 Aftermath

 Muhammad and the Muslims buried the dead on the battlefield, returning home that evening.
 The Meccans retired for the evening at a place called Hamra al-Asad, a few miles away from Medina.
 The next morning, Muhammad sent out a small force to scout the Meccan army on their way home.
 According to Watt, this was because Muhammad realized that a show of force was required to speed the Meccans away from the Medinan territory.
 The Meccans, not wanting to be perceived as being chased away, remained nearby for a few days before leaving.